Explore the University

 The largest private university in New Jersey, FDU is a not-for-profit, nonsectarian, multicampus institution.
 Founded in 1942, FDU achieved four-year status in 1948 and approval as a university in 1956.

 The University offers over 100 undergraduate and graduate degree programs, including doctoral programs in nursing practice, clinical psychology and school psychology; and an AACSB-accredited business school.
-Degree programs are offered on two New Jersey campuses and at two FDU locations outside the U.S.: Wroxton College, in Oxfordshire in England, and FDU-Vancouver, in British Columbia, Canada.
+Degree programs are offered on two New Jersey campuses and at two FDU locations outside the U.S.: Wroxton College, in Oxfordshire in England, and the Vancouver Campus, in British Columbia, Canada.

 FDU's 12,000 full- and part-time students pursue quality career-oriented programs on schedules tailored to their needs -- days, evenings and weekends.

-Our campus in Madison, the College at Florham is a friendly small-college environment on picturesque grounds near historic Morristown.
+In Madison, NJ, the Florham Campus is a friendly small-college environment on picturesque grounds near historic Morristown.
 The campus is dedicated to giving students an exceptional learning experience, including residential and honors programs.